 Once in Reception and therefore in main school, children arriving after 9.00 am and before 9.30 am will be marked as late.

-Any children arriving at school after 8.50 am, or nursery after 9.00 am must come in through the front door in order to be registered as staff will no longer be available to let children in through the rear door.
+Any children arriving at school after 9:00am must come in through the front door in order to be registered as staff will no longer be available to let children in through the rear door.

 Lateness or absence